x86txt/portfolio/proposals/cyware/README.md

 By including an observability stack, we can include relevant dashboards and generate alerts for known problematic situations, surfacing those to the client themselves, before they develop into an issue that results in application failure.

-### White Glove
+### :necktie: White Glove Service<a id='supportwhite'></a>

-I believe there will always be a need to customer who want more hand-holding, aka "white glove" support.
+I believe there will always be a need to serve customers who want more hand-holding, aka "white glove" support.
 If we are amenable to this as an organization, I think we should dive in and build out a full-blown Professional Service Group.
 Please see the [Value Adds](#6-value-adds) section for more information around my thoughts.

 [<< Return](./README.md#support)

 ## 5. Compliance

-### Customer Considerations
+### :briefcase: Customer Considerations<a id='custcon'></a>

 This would be a great discussion to have with Cyware Legal or Compliance Teams, but with as long as we choose sane defaults such as requiring HTTPS, making sure disk at-rest in the default, in-transit encryption is in-use between all the components, provide a way for our clients to upload and make use of their own certificates, and allow them to export their logs to the destination of their choice, most compliance situations should be covered.

 We can address any one-off requirements as they arise and will make sure we keep a section in our knowledgebase in case any other customers are also subject to the same requirement.

-### Cyware Considerations
+### :exclamation: Cyware Considerations<a id='cywarecon'></a>

 By the nature of the solution being deployed into the customer's cloud or datacenter, Cyware should not have any compliance exposure.
 If we move forward with a value-added log ingestion option for clients who want white-glove service, we would want to make sure to pursue the single-tenant PLG stack suggestion for customers.
 We could then make sure the environments are complaint with any standards our customers need like SOC2, ISO27001, PCI, and many others.
 Keeping a very verbose due-diligence questionnaire (DDQ) on-hand and up-to-date would serve to answer many compliance related auditor questions in advance.